Skip to main content

 How does the system decide whether to merge a new connector with an existing Vulcan host?

-Based on the configured merge criteria, the system checks if the new data can attach to the existing Vulcan host.
+Based on the configured merge criteria, the system checks whether the new data can be attached to the existing Vulcan host.

 Can I customize the merge criteria for each asset type?